renderingsidechannelattacks/rendersidechannelattacks/README.md

 ## environment
 We deploy this project on Apachw2 + Flask.
 We also show the demo on http://renderingsidechannelattacks.com:8080/ .
 ## collecting code part
-We have different version code for collect different data and we will show one version.
+We have different versions code for collecting different data and we will show one version.
 rendersidechannelattacks/FlaskApp/FlaskApp/templates/ is for all html files and rendersidechannelattacks/FlaskApp/FlaskApp/static/ us for others like js files.
 In our basic collect version.
 The html file is rendersidechannelattacks/FlaskApp/FlaskApp/templates/aquarium/aquarium.html and js file is rendersidechannelattacks/FlaskApp/FlaskApp/static/aquarium.js /
 In the js file, The core part is on the line 1757 function onAnimationFrame()
 ##### init
 On the line 1815, we will add which Website we want to test to the array.